-Republican presidential candidate Mitt Romney is being criticized by the UAW for having opposed the government bailout of Chrysler and General Motors in 2009.
+Republican presidential candidate Mitt Romney is being criticized by the United Automobile Workers (UAW) union for having opposed the government bailout of Chrysler and General Motors in 2009.
 On a campaign for the Feb.
 28 Michigan primary election, Romney has asserted that what he wanted for Chrysler and GM was a "managed" private sector bankruptcy reorganization.

 Bailout experts such as former Obama auto czar Steven Rattner don’t agree with Romney's position, explaining that there was no private funding for bankruptcy reorganization at the time and that the effort would have basically resulted to the liquidation of GM and Chrysler.